How to check iCloud storage on Mac

 3. Remove large files

 You can save gigabytes of space on a MacBook by removing large, forgotten, or duplicate files and folders.
 Instead of spending hours locating these items, use the app I mentioned earlier.
-CleanMyMac X has an awesome Large & Old Files module built exactly for the task; here's how to use it:
+CleanMyMac has an awesome Large & Old Files module built exactly for the task; here's how to use it:

 My Clutter module of CleanMyMac